GaloisInc/cryptol/docs/Syntax.md

 use sites and is treated as though the user had instead written the body of the type synonym in line.
-Type synonyms may mention other synonyms, but it is not allowed to create a recursive collectionof type synonyms.
+Type synonyms may mention other synonyms, but it is not allowed to create a recursive collection of type synonyms.

 Newtypes
 ----------